 It’s worth noting that the aforementioned security features in Apache Kafka are optional, and it is up to you to decide whether to enable or disable any of them.
 And you can mix and match these security features as needed: both secured and non-secured Kafka clusters are supported, as well as a mix of authenticated, unauthenticated, encrypted and non-encrypted clients.
 This flexibility allows you to model the security functionality in Kafka to match your specific needs, and to make effective cost vs. benefit (read: security vs. convenience/agility) tradeoffs: tighter security requirements in places where security matters (e.g. production), and relaxed requirements in other situations (e.g. development, testing).

 Let’s show a simple example, based our previous blog post Apache Kafka Security 101.
-What we want to do is to configure our Kafka Streams application to 1. encrypt data-in-transit when communicating with its target Kafka cluster and 2. enable client authentication.
+What we want to do is to configure our Streams API application to 1. encrypt data-in-transit when communicating with its target Kafka cluster and 2. enable client authentication.

 Now what would happen if you misconfigured the security settings in your Kafka Streams application?
 In this case, the application would fail at runtime, right after you started it.
 For example, if you entered an incorrect password for the